jbutcher5/MathEvaluator/README.md

 # MathEvaluator

 MathEvaluator is quite a basic C++ library that evaluates infix math expressions.
-MathEvaluator has a focus on simplicity, simply one header file that you include into your project and only a few commands to get a working evalutation.
+MathEvaluator has a focus on simplicity, simply one header file and implementation file that you include and compile into your project and only a few commands to get a working evalutation.

+## Compiling
+To compile `./test/test.cpp` you must compile `./include/parser.cpp` alongside it.
+This can be done with `g++ ./test/test.cpp ./include/parser.cpp`.

 ## Examples